gmgsangeetha/online-quiz-portal/README.md

 These endpoints are intended for internal/admin use only.
 They help in monitoring quiz attempts and managing results **without requiring direct database access**.

-⚠️ Note: ⚠️ Note: These URLs are fully secured and can only be accessed if the administrator is actively logged in.
+⚠️ Note: These URLs are fully secured and can only be accessed if the administrator is actively logged in.
 If anyone attempts to visit or guess these endpoints directly through the browser address bar without logging in, the server will block them instantly and return an "HTTP 401 Unauthorized" access error.

 ---